Robin Uthappa: Career

 Uthappa first came to the public's attention when he made 66 for India B against India A in the Challenger Trophy in 2005.
 The following year, in the same tournament, Uthappa made match-winning 93-ball 100 against the same team which propelled him in the big league.
 Previously, he had been a member of the India Under-19 team that won the Asia Cup.
 Once a wicket-keeper batsman, his List A batting average of near 40 with a strike rate of approximately 90 has made him regarded as something of a limited overs cricket specialist.

-He was recalled to the ODI side in January 2007 for the series against the West Indies.
+He was recalled to the ODI team in January 2007 for the series against the West Indies.
 He did not feature in the first two games.
 He scored a quick 70 in the third game followed by a quickfire 28 in the fourth game.

 He was selected in the 15-member squad of the Indian team for the 2007 Cricket World Cup held in the West Indies in March–April 2007.
 He played in all three group games, but only scored 30 runs in total as India suffered a shock defeat to Bangladesh and a loss to Sri Lanka resulting in the team not qualifying for the Super 8 stage.

 In the sixth ODI of the NatWest Series 2007–2008, he scored 47 off 33 balls to take India to a thrilling victory, keeping Indian hopes alive in the 7- match series which they were trailing 2–3 before the match.
 Used to batting as an opener, in this match he came in at the unfamiliar position of no 7.
 When he came at the crease India were 5 down for 234 after 40.2 overs, still needing 83 from less than 10 overs.
 After Dhoni got out in the 47th over with the Indian score at 294, Uthappa kept a cool head to take India to the target with two balls to spare in a remarkable victory.

 Uthappa also scored a crucial 50 against Pakistan in the 20–20 World Cup in South Africa in the year 2007, when India were tottering at 39/4.
 With this, he became the first Indian to score a 50 in a T20 International match.
 India subsequently won the match in bowl out 3–0, where he bowled one of the three deliveries that hit the stumps.

 After his impressive performance in the seventh season of IPL, he was selected to captain the India A team for its tour of Australia in July 2013.

 In November 2014, Uthappa was included into the Indian One Day International squad for the last two matches against Sri Lanka.

 He was included in the 30 men Indian squad for 2015 Cricket World Cup.